romene/Naturaily-netlify/_posts/2018-12-14-top-javascript-trends-to-look-for-in-2019.md

 ---
 title: Top JavaScript Trends To Look For In 2019
 description: >-
-  When it comes to backend frameworks written in JavaScript, Node still has no competition, but look out for GraphQL - it might surprise you in the future!
+  If you’re wondering what 2019 will bring when it comes to top JavaScript development check out our newest blog post about upcoming trends.
 slug: javascript-trends-2019
 layout: post
 twitter-card: summary_image_large